27

 In the middle of a small forest on the way to Saikyoji Temple there was also a tiny Inari Shrine.

-This is the Hirado Dutch Traiding Post.
-It was built in 1609, then reconstructed and works finished in autumn 2011.
+The Hirado Dutch Traiding Post was built in 1609, then reconstructed and works finished in autumn 2011.

 The inside looks completely new (obviously) and you’ll find a lot about the history of “Firando” concerning the Dutch Trading House.